“Go to church.”

 - Hillary Clinton did not say it that way, of course.
 She knows better.
 Rather, she speaks of Planned Parenthood as a reasonable partner of the government.
 The organization presents itself as a site for sex education but in the last three years, over one million abortions have been performed at Planned Parenthood.

-- The recently released movie Spotlight is expected to reap Oscar nominations for the actors and to attract a record number of viewers.
-The film tells the story about a Boston Globe journalist’s Pulitzer Prize winning series on then Bernard Cardinal Law and the Boston Catholic Church for their protection of priest pedophiles.
+The recently released movie Spotlight tells the story of a Boston Globe journalist’s Pulitzer Prize-winning series on then Cardinal Bernard Law and the Boston Catholic Church for their protection of priest pedophiles.
+I joined the church in Massachusetts during those years.

-- I joined the church in Massachusetts during those years and witnessed what appeared to me to be heartbreaking vicious and unrelenting attacks against Law and the church in the print and television media.
 Cardinal Law was demonized.
-Any and all attempts to explain what and why he did what he did were ridiculed and trivialized.
+Any of his attempts to explain were ridiculed.

 What fascinated me then, as now, was the magnitude of the rage, the content of the vitriol- ‘this will be the final nail in the Catholic Church,’ ‘this Law is a monster–he should be in jail’.
 The fury was directed at him personally rather than the actual abusers.

 None of these things is in and of itself, new.